ShuaiLYU/MVTec-FS/readme.md

 # MVTec-FS Dataset
 It is introduced in MVREC: A General Few-shot Defect Classification Model Using Multi-View Region-Context (AAAI 2025)
 ## Overview

-The MVTec-FS dataset is a refined version of the MVTec AD dataset, designed for few-shot learning research.
-It contains instance-level annotations of anomaly images and is tailored to support tasks such as:
+The MVTec-FS dataset is a refined version of the MVTec AD dataset, designed specifically for few-shot learning research.
+While current anomaly detection tasks primarily focus on defect localization, datasets tailored for defect type classification are rare.
+To address this gap, we reprocessed the MVTec AD dataset to create a benchmark suitable for:
-- Few-shot classification
+<span style="color:green">- Few-shot defect classification tasks.</span>
-- Few-shot object detection
+Additionaly, it also can be used for:
-- Unified multi-modal classification
+<span style="color:green">-Few-shot object detection</span>

-MVTec-FS aims to advance research in few-shot learning and multi-modal learning by providing carefully curated and diverse anomaly data.
+<span style="color:green">- Unified multi-modal classification</span>
 ## Key Features
 - Instance-level annotations created from the original image-level annotations in MVTec AD using connected component algorithms and manual refinement.
 - Multi-class anomalies with corrected class labels for individual defect instances.